ern2150/FVCR/Ninja-Strike-Force.md

 The protagonists of this film are car wash workers themselves, and suffer no end of abuse for a single original sin.
 This sin was out of the control of the lead of this film - Mickey Mouse - to whom fate dealt a hand of cards.
 As I'll explain, this hand came from a stacked deck!

+Mickey Mouse's deck is fed from four main sources.
+First, he's an orphan.
+Second, perhaps because of the poverty and therefore poor healthcare associated with the lack of a familial support structure, Mickey has a chronic illness that causes him to cough uncontrollably at times.
+Third, Mickey is saved / supported by Jim Jones, who himself is connected by fate to a larger problem which distracts him at a crucial point.
+Fourth, a crime boss sets up Mickey to take the fall during a game of cards.